-3rd conference Invest in Forest will be held in Riga in early May 2014.
+3rd conference Invest in Forest will not be held in May 2014 as announced before.

-Collection of thoughts expressed by the event speakers, from analytic outlooks to expert opinions and ideas for the forest industry:
+Collection of thoughts expressed by INVEST IN FOREST 2013 speakers, from analytic outlooks to expert opinions and ideas for the forest industry:

 Goran Persson, Sveaskog, Chairman of the Board (Sweden), ex-Prime Minister of Sweden: